 Places to See in Anguilla

-- Diving – For divers Anguilla is paradise with over 16 excellent dive sites and seven marine parks with wall dives.
+Diving – For divers Anguilla is a paradise with over 16 excellent dive sites and seven marine parks with wall dives.
 It has one of the largest concentrations of diveable wrecks in the Caribbean.
 You can have the crew of your chartered yacht arrange equipment and dive sites for you.
-Certainly make sure to take an underwater camera with you.
+Certainly, make sure to take an underwater camera with you.
 El Buen Consejo is a massive Spanish galleon that sunk in 1772.
 Cannons and cargo are still intact on the ship.
 Truly a unique experience.
-The colorful marine life is spectacular.
+The colourful marine life is spectacular.

 Native Foods and Drinks